Catuvellauni: Before the Roman conquest

 However, Camulodunum was retaken, either by Tasciovanus or by his son Cunobelinus, who succeeded him ca AD 9 and ruled for about 30 years.
 Little is known of Cunobelinus's life, but his name survived into British legend, culminating in William Shakespeare's play Cymbeline.
 Geoffrey of Monmouth says he was brought up at the court of Augustus and willingly paid tribute to Rome.
 Archaeology indicates increased trading and diplomatic links with the Roman Empire.
 Under Cunobelinus and his family, the Catuvellauni appear to have become the dominant power in south-eastern Britain.
 His brother Epaticcus gained territory to the south and west at the expense of the Atrebates until his death ca AD 35.
 The grave of the "Druid of Colchester" dates to this period, providing evidence of medical practices and technology within the Catuvellauni tribe.

 Three sons of Cunobelinus are known to history.
 Adminius, whose power-base appears from his coins to have been in Kent, was exiled by his father shortly before AD 40 according to Suetonius, prompting the emperor Caligula to mount his abortive invasion of Britain.
 Two other sons, Togodumnus and Caratacus, are named by Dio Cassius.
-No coins of Togodumnus are known, but Caratacus's rare coins suggest that he followed his uncle Epaticcus in completing the conquest of the lands of the Atrebates.
+No coins of Togodumnus are known, but Caratacus' rare coins suggest that he followed his uncle Epaticcus in completing the conquest of the lands of the Atrebates.
 It was the exile of the Atrebatic king, Verica, that prompted Claudius to launch a successful invasion, led by Aulus Plautius, in AD 43.

 Dio tells us that, by this stage, Cunobelinus was dead, and Togodumnus and Caratacus led the initial resistance to the invasion in Kent.
 They were defeated by Plautius in two crucial battles on the rivers Medway (see Battle of the Medway) and Thames.
 He also tells us that the Bodunni, a tribe or kingdom who were tributary to the Catuvellauni, switched sides.
 This may be a misspelling of the Dobunni, who lived in Gloucestershire, and may give an indication of how far Catuvellaunian power extended.
 Togodumnus died shortly after the battle on the Thames.
 Plautius halted and sent word for the emperor to join him, and Claudius led the final advance to Camulodunum.
 The territories of the Catuvellauni became the nucleus of the new Roman province.